PeterWone/Antipodean/Interview with the invisible friend.md

 > _And?_

 The floodgates opened and a torrent of unasked questions poured out.
 "At some point she wasn't.
 How about you?
 Is this your first mission?
 What will you do when there are no more missions?
 Can an AI like you die?
 Do you have a natural lifespan?
 Do you have the developmental equivalent of a childhood with school?
-What is your parent equivalent?.
+What is your parent equivalent?
 Can you run concurrent thought streams?
 If you do that is it multiple you?
 Does that mean you can be in more than one place at a time?
 How do you reconcile that, is it like merging source code?"
 What would you do if one of you decided it liked being separate and didn't want to merge back into the gestalt?"

 > _How long have you been thinking about this?_